lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     This will show while the search is executing.
 It is possible to cancel a query while it is executing by clicking the "Cancel" button.

-**Results view**: The search results will populate the "Results" view, as shown in the figure below.
+**6. Exploring the results view**: The search results will populate the "Results" view, as shown in the figure below.
 The display layout is controlled by the "hamburger" button (three horizontal lines) at upper left.
 It is possible to change the layout by clicking on this icon and then on the "Results Layout" tab.
 The screenshot below uses the "Coverage Charts Tables" choice with a sky image at upper left.